yunusyildiz-ch/hirebook/README.md

 🔗 *Coming soon...*
 The app will be deployed and available live on **Netlify** in the final week of development.

+## 🔧 Future Step
+Convert HiReBOOK to a PWA for installable experience (Sprint 6 or Post-Bootcamp)

 ## 📖 License

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)